 Manchester United, 2016–

-It was only towards the conclusion of the 2019/20 campaign, under Ole Gunnar Solskjaer, that the debate surrounding Rashford’s best position finally apeared to end.
+It was towards the conclusion of the 2019/20 campaign, under Ole Gunnar Solskjaer, that the debate surrounding Rashford’s best position finally appeared to end.
 He has produced some of his best football playing from the left – a position that provides many of the Premier League’s most potent goalscorers.

-His pace, both when running at defenders with the ball and making runs beyond his opponent without it (below), means he is a threat wherever he positions himself.
-He is extremely skilled at cutting infield and shooting, even if he could improve his accuracy.
-He has the technique to strike the ball with power, and that will almost certainly continue to improve.
+His pace, both when running at defenders with the ball and making runs beyond his opponent without it (below), means he is a threat wherever he plays.
+He is skilled at cutting infield and shooting, although he could improve his accuracy.
+He does have the technique to strike the ball with no little power, however.

-He constantly tests his direct opponent with his movement.
-He favours dropping deep and receiving possession in a wide position before dribbling diagonally towards goal.
-In doing so, he can gather momentum and work himself space to shoot, or darting on the outside.
-Defenders prefer not to follow Rashford into those deep positions because of the risk that comes with leaving spaces in behind; there are few who could compete with him in a race.
+Rashford constantly tests his direct opponent with his movement.
+He favours dropping deep and receiving possession wide before dribbling diagonally towards goal.
+In doing so, he can gather momentum and work himself space to shoot, or dart on the outside.
+Defenders prefer not to follow Rashford when he drops, because of the risk that comes with leaving spaces in behind.
+There are few who could genuinely compete with him in a race.

-Rashford is at his most threatening, however, when he moves into a position on the shoulder of the last defender, usually on the outside of the opposing right-back, to make a diagonal dart towards goal (below).
+Rashford is at his most threatening, however, when he moves into a position on the shoulder of the last defender.
+This is usually on the outside of the opposing right-back, to make a diagonal run towards goal (below).
 Such runs require the quality of pass from midfield to find them, of course.
 With Paul Pogba no longer at the club, Bruno Fernandes offers the most likely creative source behind Rashford.
-Once found in those areas, he has the pace and composure to score most of the chances they lead to.
+Once found in those areas, he has the pace and composure to finish a good proportion of the chances those behind him create.

-Given opponents often double up on him (below) because of that, Rashford can, simply by having the ball, create spaces elsewhere for his teammates.
-He has the awareness to spot a teammate’s run, but too often struggles to execute the pass he has seen, resulting in too many chances coming to little.
-He may even have worked on that during 2019/20's coronavirus-enforced break; he registered three assists of real quality in United's final eight Premier League fixtures of the 2019/20 season, after the pandemic-enforced break, having managed just four in their first 30.
+Given opponents often double up on him (below) because of that, Rashford can thus create space elsewhere for his teammates.
+He has the awareness to spot a teammate’s run, but can struggle to execute the pass he has seen – although there have been signs of improvement here.
+He registered three assists of real quality in United's final eight Premier League fixtures of the 2019/20 season, after the pandemic-enforced break, having managed just four in their first 30.
 His Premier League assist count rose to nine in 2020/21, although during his difficult 2021/22 campaign that dropped to two.

 At his best, however, his ability to create as well as finish makes him a more unpredictable opponent for defenders who once expected him to try and cut in to shoot at every opportunity.
-He has developed another dimension that makes him even more of a threat.
+This is another dimension that makes him even more of a threat.

-The arrival of Fernandes in January 2020 gave United an increased presence in central attacking midfield positions, and has benefitted Rashford significantly.
+The arrival of Fernandes in January 2020 gave United an increased presence in central attacking positions, and he benefited Rashford greatly.
 When Rashford runs with the ball towards his opposing right-back, Fernandes provides an option for a square pass that previously didn't exist.
 He can therefore either play one such pass and swiftly look for a return pass in behind – one Fernandes has the ability to execute – or use Fernandes as a decoy and instead feint to go inside before dashing around the outside with the ball.

 He has also developed his ability to create from deep.
-Increasingly, when there isn’t space to run in behind, Rashford moves into a deeper position, Martial makes a run across him into a more advanced position on the left – taking a defender with him – and Fernandes and Greenwood move into space for Rashford to find them (above).
-He often plays a chipped pass, which is incredibly difficult to deliver and only rarely finds its target; attacks with those patterns are more effective when he passes on the floor.
+If there isn’t space to run in behind, Rashford can drop to allow the number nine to make a run across him into a more advanced position on the left.
+This often takes a defender across with the forward, creating space for others to move into – where Rashford can find them (above).
+He often plays a chipped pass, which is difficult to deliver.
+Attacks with these patterns are more effective when he passes on the floor.